RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

 Let's follow these steps through the installation process:

 * Allow basic-install.sh to install php on your system
-* Aince we are using CentOS where SELinux is present (even if not enforced), we may not be able to use the web admin.
+* Since we are using CentOS where SELinux is present (even if not enforced), we may not be able to use the web admin.
 Again, we should continue the installation without this, even though we put SElinux in "permissive" mode.
-Pi-hole admin via the CLI is [pretty straight-forward](https://docs.pi-hole.net/core/pihole-command/).
+Pi-hole admin via the CLI is [pretty straight-forward](https://docs.pi-hole.net/core/pihole-command/) anyways.
 * Choose the ```wg0``` interface for pihole
 * Select a DNS provider/server
 * Select both ipv4 and ipv6 protocols